 In late 1960’s Italy, Archizoom’s No-Stop City (1962-72) and Superstudio’s The

 The revolutionary utopias and dystopias of the period 1956 to 1976 period give way in the 1980’s to the deconstructivist work of Bernard Tschumi, Eisenman, Libeskind and Morphosis among others.
-Since 1990, contemporary practice has been dominated by the revolution in digital technology.
-In practice this means architects have the capacity to design even more complex forms and to realize these with specialized computer driven tools.
-Computer generated data can be used to inform the very fabric of buildings and possibly to re-think our future cities.continuous Monument (1969) offered a merciless critique of society Exodus or the voluntary Prisoners of Architecture (1972), Rem Koolhaas along with his OMA colleagues, draw in celebration of an urban congestion – Delirious New York (1976), as examples.
+Since 1990, the contemporary practice has been dominated by the revolution in digital technology.
+In practice, this means architects have the capacity to design even more complex forms and to realize these with specialized computer driven tools.
+Computer generated data can be used to inform the very fabric of buildings and possibly to re-think our future cities.continuous Monument (1969) offered a merciless critique of society Exodus or the Voluntary Prisoners of Architecture (1972), Rem Koolhaas along with his OMA colleagues, draw in celebration of an urban congestion – Delirious New York (1976), as examples.

 “Unlike utopias of the past, present ones are almost all immediately achievable.” — Michael Rogon, 1960

 Today, our priority is no longer to improve human society but to save the planet from human society.
 Changes to be made to the social system are more remedial than systemic: reducing air pollution and carbon footprints, recycling, refitting, redesign, and the like.
 Adaptivity is the keyword.
 But who can argue with the goal, and since the very word socialism has become an insult, who would dare to?